farazdagi/rest-tickets/README.md

     10.3.0.20 db.rest.tickets
     10.3.0.30 api.rest.tickets

-Finally, try navigating to application in your browser: https://rest.tickets (you might need to accept self-signed SSL certificate).
+Finally, try navigating to application in your browser: https://api.rest.tickets (you might need to accept self-signed SSL certificate).
+You should get a confirmation message.